DavidZhng/DavidZhng/README.md

 - ⚡ Fun fact: ...
 -->

  I'm currently a freshman at the University of Pennsylvania, majoring in Computer Science.
-Some of my other interests include football, tennis, video games and rap music.
+Some of my other interests include football, tennis, and rap music.